USEPA/CIP-service/README.md

 Other recipe values:

-* **ALL** Loads both medium and high resolution national datasets supporting catchment indexing and network navigation.
+* **ALL** Loads both medium and high resolution national datasets supporting catchment indexing and network .
 Requires about 250 GB of disk.
-* **MEDONLY** Loads only the medium resolution national dataset supporting catchment indexing and network navigation.
+* **MEDONLY** Loads only the medium resolution national dataset supporting catchment indexing and network .
 Requires about 25 GB of disk.
 * **EXTENDED** Load all datasets of both medium and high resolution supporting extended capabilities including watershed delineation.
 Requires about 510 GB.

 Each recipe downloads and loads one or more PostgreSQL [dump files](docs/data.md) from an [EPA Simple Storage System](https://dmap-data-commons-ow.s3.amazonaws.com/index.html#data/cipsrv/).
 Some of these files are rather large and downloading them more than once is unideal.
 If you have the downloads prepositioned in a location on the host, use the copyin parameters to skip the downloading.